cfsworkload/game-on-room/README.md

 - **/sos** - Go back to The First Room.

 ### The First Room commands
 The First Room is usually where new users will start in Game On!.
-From there, additional commands are available and maintained by the Game On!.
+From there, additional commands are available and maintained by Game On!.
 For the list of current commands use the `/help` command.